E-xyza/zigler/guides/3-allocators.md

 end
 ```

-## Large Allocator
+## Wide Alignment Allocator

-Zigler provides a `large allocator` which allows you to allocate memory ranges that have a higher
+Zigler provides a `wide_alignment_allocator` which allows you to allocate memory ranges that have a
+higher alignment than the maximum alignment for builtin types.

+> ### memory penalty {: .warning }
+>
-alignment than the maximum alignment for builtin types.
-Note that using this allocator comes with a
+> Note that using this allocator comes with a memory penalty, so use as a general allocator
-memory penalty.
+> is not recommended.

 ```elixir
 ~Z"""